 This week, ocean advocates convened at the Blue Vision Summit in Washington, D.C., to rally support in defense of our blue movement and to discuss solutions to some of the ocean’s toughest challenges.
 This three-day meeting brought together some 500 participants from across the country, first to meet with members of Congress and, second, to… Continue reading Blue Vision Summit: A Time to Come Together to Advocate for Our Oceans

 “CLF has been at the forefront of some of Rhode Island’s seminal environmental triumphs, and it is an honor to be leading such an impressive and accomplished team in the fights ahead,” said Moses.
 “In the past year alone, CLF has held polluters accountable for endangering our waters, protected the people of Johnston from a toxic landfill, and helped bring offshore wind to our state.
 We are certain to face countless uphill battles in the years to come, and I know CLF is ready to tackle them.”

-A Healthy and Thriving Rhode Island for All Rhode Island is a destination for people from around the world, who travel here to explore our history, sail our waters, and enjoy our beaches.
+Rhode Island is a destination for people from around the world, who travel here to explore our history, sail our waters, and enjoy our beaches.
 But for us, it’s home – a place CLF has pledged to protect with all the passion and skill we have.
-Our…

 Developing clean energy resources is a vital part of our response to climate change.
 In summer 2015, after years of smart and effective advocacy, CLF marked a watershed moment in U.S. history when Deepwater Wind began construction on the nation’s first offshore wind farm in Rhode Island’s Block Island Sound.